Solved: Spotify Playing Random Songs

 Start Album On PC, Continue On Phone

 I know this is quite an unorthodox fix, and chances are that this will likely not work; however, this is still worth a shot.
-You can start listening to the album on the Spotify app on the PC, and then you continue listening to it on the Phone.
+You can start listening to the album on the Spotify app on the PC, and then you can continue listening to it on the Phone.

 Frequently Asked Questions